Close

 Executive Committee (ExCo)

-The ExCo has been delegated the authority to approve new investment and divestment decisions up to a defined threshold, beyond which, transactions will be considered by the Board.
-The minutes of ExCo meetings are circulated to the Board.
+The ExCo is responsible for approving new investment and divestment decisions up to a defined threshold, beyond which, transactions will be considered by the Board.
+The ExCo also formulates and establishes policies to manage Temasek’s capital resource effectively and efficiently, as well as policies around asset management, liquidity management, and balance sheet management.

 Audit Committee (AC)